Introduction

 The Guru of the Chandragupta Maurya: Acharya Chanakya

-• Chanakya was the author of the famous book Artha Shastra.
-It is a book on economics.
+- Chanakya was the author of the famous book Artha Shastra.
+It is a 4on economics.

-• You may already read Chanakya Niti.
-The book contains thoughts of Chanakya written based on his analysis while interacting with society.
+- You may already read Chanakya Niti.
+The book contains thoughts on life of Acharya Chanakya written based on his analysis while interacting with society and Politics.
 We know the story of Chanakya in that why he took the pledge to end the Nanda Empire and completed his dream of intact India.

 Training of Chandragupta Maurya